jorioux/docs/docs/events/recurring-events.md

 When viewing an event with season subscriptions enabled, a notice will be displayed indicating that this event series will occur every week or every specified number of days until a specific end date.

 ![Subscribe for the season](../images/events/subscribe-for-the-season.png)

+!!! note "Season Subscriptions period"

+    You should leave the Season Subscriptions enabled only for a short period, like a week or two, before the season starts.
+Just enough time so members can pick their time slots for the upcoming season.

+    It is recommended to turn off the Season Subscriptions toggle on events once the subscription period has ended.
+    That way, after the season has started, members can then join singles events to fill empty slots, or to get on the waitlist.